 1, 2, 3.
 GENERAL BIOLOGY.
 A study of the basic principles of biology.
 Topics such as anatomy, physiology, cytology, genetics, taxonomy, ecology, and embryology are considered with reference to both plants and animals.
-One laboratory p.w.
+One laboratory per week.
 Four credits; autumn, winter, spring.

 4. ELEMENTARY PHYSIOLOGY.
 A course designed for non-majors.
 A study of the elements of the functioning of the major organ systems with emphasis on human physiology.
-One laboratory p.w.
+One laboratory per week.
 Five credits; autumn.

 7. MICROBIOLOGY.
 The nature of bacteria and disease-producing organisms with their habits and methods of reproduction and the relation of these organisms to disease in the human body are studied.
-One laboratory p.w.
-Five credits, autumn.
+One laboratory per week.
+Five credits; autumn.

 15. ELEMENTARY BOTANY.
 A general survey of the plant kingdom with emphasis on morphology, life histories, and development.
-One laboratory p.w.
-Four credits, winter.
+One laboratory per week.
+Four credits; winter.

 52-53.
 ANATOMY, PHYSIOLOGY, AND HEALTH.
-This course is designed to meet the requirements for nursing.
+This course will satisfy the requirements for nursing.
 A general survey of human anatomy and physiology is given.
 Health principles will be integrated in this course.
-One laboratory p.w.
+One laboratory per week.
 Five credits; winter, spring.

 91. COMPARATIVE ANATOMY.
 A study of the comparative anatomy of chordates with emphasis on the vertebrates.
 Detailed dissections of the shark and cat are made in the laboratory.
 Prerequisite: 1, 2, 3.
-Two laboratories p.w.
-Five credits, autumn.
+Two laboratories per week.
+Five credits; autumn.

 92-93.
 PHYSIOLOGY.
 A course primarily designed for biology majors.
 The basic principles of physiology are discussed in the framework of the principal vertebrate organ systems.
 Prerequisite: 91; beginning chemistry courses strongly recommended.
-One laboratory p.w.
+One laboratory per week.
 Four credits; winter, spring.